AndrewAnnex/SpiceyPy/README.md

 This can most commonly be done by uninstalling SpiceyPy using pip.

 ### Known Working Environments:
-These are the following OS environments I have been able to run the exampleProgramTest.py program on.
-SpiceyPy is being developed in a Python 3.4.1 64-bit Mac OS X 10.9.5 environment.
-Travis CI is also ubuntu 12.04 LTS to my knowledge.
+These are the following OS environments with all tests passing.
+SpiceyPy is being developed in a Python 3.4.1 64-bit Mac OS X 10.10.4 environment.
+Travis CI is ubuntu 12.04 LTS to my knowledge.
+* Python 3.4.1 64-bit Mac OS X 10.10.4
 * Python 3.3.3 64-bit Mac OS X 10.9.4
 * Python 2.7.5 64-bit Mac OS X 10.9.4
 * Python 3.3.3 64-bit Mac OS X 10.9.2
 * Python 2.7.5 64-bit Mac OS X 10.9.2
 * Python 3.2.3 64-bit Ubuntu 12.04 LTS (VM)
+* _Python 3.4.3 64-bit Windows (Appveyor), using Visual Studio 2013_
+* _Python 2.7.9 64-bit Windows (Appveyor), using Visual Studio 2013_

+#### Windows Support
+Windows support is currently highly experimental and difficult for the author to test locally.
+If attempting to install on windows platforms, please ensure you have a recent version of Visual Studio is installed and ensure cl.exe and link.exe is available on the path.
+Given the variability of systems, I will not be able to diagnose most issues encountered with running SpiceyPy on windows.
+Below is a semi-complete list of instructions to get SpiceyPy built and installed on windows.
+For a more complete but less readable guide follow the appveyor.yml file included in this distribution.

+1. Ensure Visual Studio is properly installed and that cl.exe and link.exe are available on the path.
+  * If you run `cl` or `link` you should see some indication that you have done this correctly.
+2. Ensure you have pip, numpy, pytest, and six installed.
+3. Call `vcvarsall.bat` from your visual studio with the option "amd64" for 64 bit builds (I have not tested 32bit yet)
+4. Run `python setup.py install` to install SpiceyPy (this will take a few minutes.)
+5. You are done!
+  * You can run tests by running py.test test, ensure the root directory of SpiceyPy does not have a lengthy path as the spice function furnsh fails with long absolute paths.

 ### Acknowledgements
 [DaRasch](https://github.com/DaRasch) wrote spiceminer, which I looked at to get SpiceCells working, thanks!